Krishna: Childhood and youth

 The legends of Krishna's childhood and youth describe him as a cow-herder, a mischievous boy whose pranks earn him the nickname Makhan Chor (butter thief), and a protector who steals the hearts of the people in both Gokul and Vrindavana.
 The texts state, for example, that Krishna lifts the Govardhana hill to protect the inhabitants of Vrindavana from devastating rains and floods.

 Krishna and Balarama Studying with the Brahman Sandipani (Bhagavata Purana, 1525–1550 CE print).

 Other legends describe him as an enchanter and playful lover of the gopis (milkmaids) of Vrindavana, especially Radha.
 These metaphor-filled love stories are known as the Rasa lila and were romanticized in the poetry of Jayadeva, author of the Gita Govinda.
 They are also central to the development of the Krishna bhakti traditions worshiping Radha Krishna.

 Krishna's childhood illustrates the Hindu concept of Lila, playing for fun and enjoyment and not for sport or gain.
-His interaction with the gopis at the rasa dance or Rasa-lila is an example.
-Krishna plays his flute and the gopis come immediately, from whatever they were doing, to the banks of the Yamuna River and join him in singing and dancing.
+His interaction with the gopis at the Rasa-lila, or Ras dance, is an example.
+Krishna plays his flute and the gopis come immediately, dropping whatever they were doing, to the banks of the Yamuna River and join him in singing and dancing.
 Even those who could not physically be there join him through meditation.
 He is the spiritual essence and the love-eternal in existence, the gopis metaphorically represent the prakṛti matter and the impermanent body.

 This Lila is a constant theme in the legends of Krishna's childhood and youth.
 Even when he is battling with a serpent to protect others, he is described in Hindu texts as if he were playing a game.
 This quality of playfulness in Krishna is celebrated during festivals as Rasa-Lila and Janmashtami, where Hindus in some regions such as Maharashtra playfully mimic his legends, such as by making human gymnastic pyramids to break open handis (clay pots) hung high in the air to "steal" butter or buttermilk, spilling it all over the group.